 Trust & Security

-One of the key concerns for shoppers online is ensuring their personal information is going to stay safe.
+One of the key concerns of today's online shoppers is ensuring their personal information is going to stay safe.
 We've covered a few key elements of trust below to help you ensure conversion rates are as high as possible for Black Friday.

 Organic search can help generate additional sales from visitors looking for a specific item, but unsure of where to find it.
 While an SEO strategy takes time to implement, this audit is meant to address any significant omissions that could help contribute to more organic traffic and sales on Black Friday.

 If you don't have time to go through all your assets and ensure everything is perfect, you should aim to make sure that your homepage and key product pages are optimized.
-To optimize for specific keywords, focus on including them in: titles, descriptions, headings, body content, alt text, and URLs.
+To optimize for specific keywords, focus on including them in: titles, descriptions, headings, body content, URLs, and image alt text.

 If you utilize a lot of imagery on your product pages, alt text is very important.
 To improve your site's crawlability, be sure to go through all of your images to add alt text that is relevant to the item and ties back to the keyword(s) you're optimizing for.